Sustainability

 In short: We’re trying.

-If you’ve read this far, now you might be thinking: “But, Marianna, can any company even be sustainable then?
+If you’ve read this far, now you might be thinking: “But can any company even be sustainable then?
 Are you greenwashing us? 😱”.
-I am most definitely not!
+We are most definitely not!
 But, within the capitalist society that we live in now, it’s probably impossible to be completely sustainable.
-To be honest with you, I am conflicted about trying to promote a decrease in consumption at the same time that I’m trying to sell my creations and curated selections to you.
-Sadly, the only way I can survive and keep a roof over my head (and yes, I’d also like to travel sometimes and in general enjoy life, but I have no intentions of becoming a billionaire) is by selling my labour and things I make.
+To be honest with you, we are conflicted about trying to promote a decrease in consumption at the same time that we’re trying to sell our creations and curated selections to you.
+Sadly, the only way anyone can survive and keep a roof over our head (and yes, we’d also like to travel sometimes and in general enjoy life, but with no intentions of becoming a billionaire) is by selling one’s labour and things one makes.
 You, on the other hand, were probably also going to buy jewellery anyway, so buying from a small business who’s trying to put humans over profits is always better!

 Size Matters

 Luneta is a one-woman brand (it’s just me, Marianna, a Brazilian immigrant living in the UK.
 Hi!).
-This means that, as a company, it’s a lot easier for me to make changes towards being more sustainable and ethical.
-Amanda from Clotheshorse (yes, I’m mentioning her and the podcast a lot because I legit love it and learn so much from it!) has a great analogy to describe this: “Imagine how easy it is to to turn a bike around: This is small business.
+This means that, as a company, it’s a lot easier for us to make changes towards being more sustainable and ethical.
+Amanda from Clotheshorse (yes, we’re mentioning her and the podcast a lot because we legit love it and learn so much from it!) has a great analogy to describe this: “Imagine how easy it is to to turn a bike around: This is small business.
 Now imagine how hard it would be to turn a huge cruise ship around: This is big business”.

 Materials & Transparent Supply Chain